knowledgetranslation/process/how_to_make_a_quality_website.md

 This process has lots of padding and failsafes built-in.
 Every project always runs over-time, over-budget, and under-scope.
 The padding and failsafes should help mitigate the consequences of unexpected barriers.

+Many of the references in this document cite [usability.gov](http://usability.gov), a secondary source for evidence-based web development.
+The [usability.gov](http://usability.gov) pages cited contain examples and references to primary research sources, as well as indicators of relative importance and strength of evidence.

+[usability.gov](http://usability.gov) also contains many guidelines, templates, and methods not covered here, that may be useful to review as part of your research steps.

 ## Principles

 These principles should be examined and considered before the project starts, when the project ends, and at every step in between.
 At every step, every team member should consider how the principle applies to the step as a whole, and to their work in that step.